Piano Concerto No. 4 (Rachmaninoff)

 Piano Concerto No. 4 in G minor, Op.
-40, is a major work by Russian composer Sergei Rachmaninoff, completed in 1926.
+40, is a concerto for piano and orchestra by Russian composer Sergei Rachmaninoff, completed in 1926.
 The work exists in three versions.
 Following its unsuccessful premiere (1st version), the composer made cuts and other amendments before publishing it in 1928 (2nd version).
 With continued lack of success, he withdrew the work, eventually revising and republishing it in 1941 (3rd version, most generally performed today).
 The original manuscript version was released in 2000 by the Rachmaninoff Estate to be published and recorded.

 The work is dedicated to Nikolai Medtner, who in turn dedicated his Second Piano Concerto to Rachmaninoff the following year.

 Form

 Compared with its predecessors, the Fourth Concerto contains sharper thematic profiles along with a refinement of textures in keyboard and orchestra.
 These qualities do not lead to greater simplicity but to a different sort of complexity.
 It was also a continuation of Rachmaninoff's long-range creative growth: the Third Concerto and the recomposed First Concerto were less heavily orchestrated than the Second Concerto.
 In keeping with its general character, the Fourth Concerto is lighter still, yet more oblique.

 The concerto is in three movements: